jsikyoon/OCRL/README.md

 ]
 ...
 ```
-Pretrained SLATE [5] is included in this repository, and other pretrained encoders can be downloaded through [this link](https://www.dropbox.com/sh/hr3hg73ybrraftm/AAAog0bSEJwPOz75_gkbGzbfa?dl=0).
+Pretrained SLATE [5] is included in this repository, `pretrained_encoders` and other pretrained encoders can be downloaded through [this link](https://www.dropbox.com/sh/hr3hg73ybrraftm/AAAog0bSEJwPOz75_gkbGzbfa?dl=0).

 ## Representation Modules
 We implemented not just OCR algorithms, but also single vector representations, CNN feature map, MAE patch representations, and ground truth wrapper are supported to compare with OCRs.